cameronpit/Unblocker/GUIDE.md

 There is also an "Original Free" category, which includes puzzles of several levels of difficulty.

 **Note:** On July 7, 2017, Kiragames added a new kind of puzzle under the heading "Daily Puzzle Mode."
-At present _Unblocker_ is unable to solve these puzzles.
+All the Daily Puzzles so far have been in the Beginner or Intermediate category.
+These puzzles add two new features to the game:

+*  There are 1x1 blocks which are fixed, i.e., which cannot be moved.
+*  The escape chute is not necessarily on the right end of the third row.

+_Unblocker_ has been updated to handle the new features correctly.

 The puzzles in each category are numbered sequentially starting at 1, so to identify a specific puzzle we give the first letter of the category and the number of the puzzle.
 For example, the puzzle shown in Figure 1 would be denoted "B-7764."